miroslavpopovic/aspnetcore-workshop/README.md

 The workshop is partially based on my talk [Building production-ready APIs with ASP.NET Core](https://github.com/miroslavpopovic/production-ready-apis-sample-3.0).

 It's also inspired by [.NET Presentations](https://github.com/dotnet-presentations/home) and [workshops](https://github.com/dotnet-presentations/blazor-workshop) created by .NET Core and ASP.NET Core teams.
 Some content for presentations is borrowed from there, as well as the Power Point presentation templates.
+Just to be clear - it's not a fork of some existing ASP.NET Core workshop, but a new one, created from scratch.
+Sample code and instructions for all sessions below are created for this workshop specifically.

 ## Getting started